 Professor Lloyd has published extensively in the area of information literacy in workplace contexts, the role of information literacy in embodied learning, information affordances and communities of practice.
-She has published over 70 articles, books and book chapters including the well received Information Literacy Landscapes: Information literacy in education, workplace and every day contexts (Chandos, Woodhead), and is co-editor of Practising Information Literacy: Bringing theories of learning, practice and information literacy together (Chandos, Woodhead, Lloyd & Talja) and Exploring methods in information literacy research ( Chandos, Woodhead, edited by Lipu, Willilamson and Lloyd., Dr Lloyd’s research publications feature on several most cited lists, with two publication being included in Emerald’s Reading ListAssist.
+She has published over 100 articles, books and book chapters including the well received Information Literacy Landscapes: Information literacy in education, workplace and every day contexts (Chandos, Woodhead), and is co-editor of Practising Information Literacy: Bringing theories of learning, practice and information literacy together (Chandos, Woodhead, Lloyd & Talja) and Exploring methods in information literacy research ( Chandos, Woodhead, edited by Lipu, Willilamson and Lloyd., Dr Lloyd’s research publications feature on several most cited lists, with two publication being included in Emerald’s Reading ListAssist.

 Annemaree has delivered international and national keynotes in Australia, Finland, Sweden, South Korea and the United Kingdom, and has presented a number of invited international seminars.
 She is a regular reviewer of peer-reviewed journals and is a member of a number of international conference program committees.

-With international colleagues from Sweden, Finland and Denmark, Dr Lloyd is a co-founded the International Information Literacies Research Network.
+With international colleagues from Sweden, Finland and Denmark, Dr Lloyd co-founded the International Information Literacies Research Network.
 She is the recipient of a number of awards for her research and scholarship including an Erasmus Mundus Scholarship awarded by the European Commission in 2010 and an award for Research Excellence awarded by the Faculty of Education at Charles Sturt University.
 She has also received awards for her scholarly publications, including the 2013 Journal of Documentation Award for Best Paper ( co authored).

-At the Swedish School of Library and Information Science, Annemaree co leads the Information Practices research group.
+At the Swedish School of Library and Information Science, Annemaree co lead the Information Practices research group.
 She is also a member of the Pedagogy, Education and Praxis (PEP) research group which part of an international collaboration with researchers in the Netherlands, Sweden, Norway, Finland and the United Kingdom.